zhezhouzz/underapproximation_type/README.md

 | Type denotation under context | At the beginning of page 13 (line `594` to `597`)                       | `ctxrR` in file `CtxDenotation.v` (line `25`)                                                                              | `{ st }⟦ τ ⟧{ Γ }`              |
 | Soundness theorem             | Theorem 4.2                                                             | `soundness` in file `Soundness.v` (line `140`)                                                                             |                                 |

+> Readers can find the supplemental materials in `doc/poirot-SM.pdf`.

 #### Differences Between Paper and Artifact

 - Our formalization only has two base types: nat and bool.